julian1/netcdf_filters/README.md

 ---
 TODO

+- get dates correctly encoded  (to enable verificiation of filter date range)
+- pass table as paraemter
+- actually write the required attributes
+- write multiple files (and get the writable instantiation working ) (pass at the time).

+- make a tomcat service

 - add support to parser/expr for geometry for spatial constraint choice
 - factor encoder strategy chooser - so it's not instantiated, or else use property setters instead of constructor for the writer.
 - postgres - parametize query parameters, rather than use text